cybrwzrd/cyberwizard-blog/content/posts/the-wonderful-world-of-binary-hex-and-decimal.md

 > In a positional numeral system, the radix or base is **the number of unique digits, including the digit zero, used to represent numbers**.

 Um, thanks Wikipedia.
 Not the most enlightening is it?
-Simply put, a "base" is the _base set_ of **digits** that you can use to represent numbers.
+Simply put, a "base" is the _unique set_ of **digits** that you can use to represent numbers.
 So, binary is base 2.
 The only two digits used to represent numbers in binary are 1s and 0s.
 Easy right?
 Once you exhaust the base set of digits, you increment the next column and continue.
 That is _7, 8, 9, 10._

 ### Decimal (base 10)